What is Wabi-Sabi style?

 1. Imperfections

 The heart of wabi-sabi lies in the acceptance of imperfection .
-This concept celebrates the beauty of that which is irregular , incomplete or damaged .
-Objects with cracks, wrinkles or signs of aging are appreciated, as they tell a story and show the passage of time, an aspect that in wabi-sabi is seen as something fascinating and unique.
-In fact, aesthetic imperfection is not seen as a defect, but as a fundamental part of the essence of things.
+This concept celebrates the beauty of that which is uneven , incomplete , or damaged .
+Objects with cracks, wrinkles, or signs of aging are appreciated because they tell a story and demonstrate the passage of time, an aspect that in wabi-sabi is seen as something fascinating and unique.
+Indeed, aesthetic imperfection is not seen as a flaw, but as a fundamental part of the essence of things.

 2. Natural materials

 Materials are another fundamental aspect of wabi-sabi .
-Wood, stone, ceramic, linen and cotton are among the most used, because they reflect nature.
+Wood, stone, ceramic, linen, and cotton are among the most commonly used, because they reflect nature.

 These materials, in fact, are appreciated for their imperfections, which tell a story and convey a sense of beauty that goes beyond the surface.
 Every crack, every irregularity is the result of an event , a symbol of growth and transformation .
-This vision enhances the durability and memory of things, in contrast to the throwaway culture.
+This vision values the durability and memory of things, as opposed to the throwaway culture.

 3. Essential simplicity

-In the wabi-sabi style, simplicity is not just an aesthetic aspect, but a true philosophy of life, which is based on the idea that beauty lies in the essential .
-It is not about eliminating for the sake of it, but about enhancing what has a true function and a deep meaning .
+In the wabi-sabi style, simplicity is not just an aesthetic aspect, but a true philosophy of life, based on the idea that beauty lies in the essential .
+It's not about eliminating for the sake of it, but about enhancing what has a true function and a profound meaning .

-For example, a wabi-sabi room is not devoid of objects, but the furniture is reduced to the bare essentials .
-Each element present, such as a ceramic lamp , is not only functional, but designed to be observed and appreciated without distractions.
-In this space, the calm and silence that the absence of excess creates, allows one to feel more in tune with the surrounding environment.
+For example, a wabi-sabi room isn't devoid of objects, but the furnishings are reduced to the bare essentials .
+Each element, like a ceramic lamp , isn't just functional, but designed to be observed and appreciated without distractions.
+In this space, the calm and silence that the absence of excess creates allows one to feel more in tune with the surrounding environment.

 The simplicity of this style does not mean deprivation , but a true essence, where everything has its value without the need to overload it.